Alain Vigneault: Vancouver Canucks

+After finishing the lockout-shortened 2012–13 season as the Northwest Division champions for the fifth straight season and the third seed in the Western Conference altogether, the Canucks were swept in the first round of the 2013 playoffs by the sixth-seeded San Jose Sharks.
+The Canucks fired Vigneault along with assistant coaches Rick Bowness and Newell Brown on May 22, 2013, 15 days after the Canucks were defeated by the Sharks.

 New York Rangers

-On June 21, 2013, the New York Rangers hired Vigneault to be their 34th head coach, replacing John Tortorella, who coincidentally was hired as Vigneault's replacement in Vancouver.
-He signed a five-year, $10 million contract.

-Vigneault's Rangers initially struggled in the first half of the 2013–14 campaign, but finished very strong.
-The Rangers finished second in the Metropolitan Division, qualifying for the post-season and making it to the team's first Stanley Cup Finals since they defeated the Vancouver Canucks in the 1993–94 season.
+On June 21, 2013, the New York Rangers hired Vigneault to be their 34th head coach, replacing John Tortorella, who coincidentally was hired as Vigneault's replacement for the Vancouver Canucks only for Tortorella to get fired the following off-season after one season with the club.
+Vigneault signed a five-year, $10 million contract with the Rangers.
+Vigneault's Rangers initially struggled in the first half of the 2013–14 season, but finished very strong.
+The Rangers finished second in the Metropolitan Division and fifth in the East, qualifying for the postseason and making it to the team's first Stanley Cup Final since they defeated the Vancouver Canucks in the 1993–94 season.
 The team, however, lost to the Los Angeles Kings in five games in the Stanley Cup Final.